-Chapel Hill, NC—The Board of Directors of the American Board of Orthopaedic Surgery (ABOS) recently selected its 2019-2020 Officers and elected a new Director-Elect and a new Public Member.
+Chapel Hill, NC—The Board of Directors of the American Board of Orthopaedic Surgery (ABOS) recently selected its 2020-2021 Officers and elected a new Director-Elect and a new Public Member.

-John Flynn, MD, Richard M. Armstrong Jr. Endowed Chair in Pediatric Orthopaedic Surgery and Chief of Orthopedics at Children’s Hospital of Philadelphia, will serve as ABOS Secretary.
+John Flynn, MD, Richard M. Armstrong Jr. Endowed Chair in Pediatric Orthopaedic Surgery and Chief of Orthopedics at Children’s Hospital of Philadelphia, will serve as ABOS Vice President.

 Frederick M. Azar, MD, Chief of Staff of Campbell Clinic Orthopaedics and Professor at the University of Tennessee-Campbell Clinic Department of Orthopaedic Surgery and Biomedical Engineering, has been re-elected as ABOS Treasurer for a one-year term.

 “These orthopaedic leaders—all practicing orthopaedic surgeons—will do a fantastic job leading the ABOS for the next year,” said David F. Martin, MD, ABOS Executive Medical Director.
 “Like our Diplomates, these Officers represent a wide variety of specialties and bring special talents to the ABOS.
 Their unparalleled dedication will serve our Diplomates, our profession, and the public extremely well.”

 The ABOS Board of Directors consists of 21 members, which includes 12 Active Directors, six Senior Directors, two Directors-Elect, and one Public Member Director.
 ABOS Board Members serve one 10-year term while the Public Member Director serves a three-year renewable term.
 Nominations to the ABOS Board of Directors come from the American Orthopaedic Association, the American Academy of Orthopaedic Surgeons, and the American Medical Association.
 Officers are current Board members elected by other Board members.
 For a full list of ABOS Board Members, go to www.abos.org/about/board-of-directors/.